cfjedimaster/raymondcamden2020/_posts/2022/08/14/2022-08-14-support-draft-blog-posts-in-eleventy.md

 page: false, title beta, tags: <br/>
 ```

 So yeah, my non-draft post was correctly tagged but didn't show up in the collection.
-I'm not sure what to think about that and possibly it's a bug (after publishing this I'll file), but I took another approach.
+I'm not sure what to think about that and possibly it's a bug (after publishing this I'll file - update - I filed it [here](https://github.com/11ty/eleventy/issues/2529)), but I took another approach.

 In `.eleventy.js`, I added a custom collection: